Hjijijing/hjijijingtweening/CHANGELOD.md

+# 1.0.5 - 05-09-2021
+### Added:
+- Loops: You can now call Loop() instead of Start() to loop an animation infinitely.
+- Markers: You can add markers to a queue.
+This will be used in the future for jumping between queues and stuff.
+Markers can be created with Marker(string marker) or with then(string marker).
+- Reversing: You can now reverse queues by calling Reverse().
+This will add reversed versions of all of the queues that were added before you called Reverse().
+So if you add Move to 1,0,0 from 0,0,0 and then call Reverse(), it will first move to 1,0,0 and then move back to 0,0,0.
+- Added extension methods for the MonoBehavior class so you can now call Tween() on a monobehaviour and it will return a new tweening animation.
+- Updated readme with plans for future features.
 # 1.0.4b - 05-09-2021
 Forgot to change package.json version in update 1.0.4 from "1.0.3" to "1.0.4" so that has been done now.
 # 1.0.4 - 05-09-2021